 How do you like your eggs in the morning?
 Well, that depends if you like them with a side of avocado, baked with chorizo or topped with beetroot-cured smoked salmon.
-With so many dining venues to choose from, we’ve rounded up some of the best brunch locations in the West End of London.
+With so many dining venues to choose from, we’ve rounded up some locations for the best brunch in London's West End.

 With the majority of cafés and restaurants boasting outdoor seating, Covent Garden is the perfect place to indulge in a long, lazy al fresco brunch and watch the world go by – weather depending, of course.
-Whether its eggs, granola, pancakes or a bottomless brunch that takes your fancy, you name it, Covent Garden has it.
+Whether it's eggs, granola, pancakes or the best bottomless brunch London has to offer, you name it, Covent Garden has it.

 Time to call the brunch buddy as there is a new coffee spot in Covent Garden and it is serving up the most delicious brunch offer.